hxri/torch_hooks_vis/readme.md

-# This project aims at getting familiar with torch hooks and also activation visualization in torch models.
+## Visualization of activation using torch hooks

+This project aims at getting familiar with torch hooks and also activation visualization in torch models.
 Run the following command to generate a tensorboard log file, which can be then visualized to view the activations of each layers.

 ```
 python vis.py